-If you are providing figures, images, and tables, you can either enter caption and link text before or after uploading.
-Once you’ve uploaded the files, you can use the thumbnail images to help you organize your files.
-You can also remove a file, or edit its metadata, by using the drop-down option in the Actions column.
+You can enter caption and link text before or after uploading any figures, images, and tables.
+Once uploaded, you can organize your files, using the thumbnail images to help.
+To remove a file, or edit its metadata, use the drop-down option in the Actions column.

-And don’t forget if the journal uses double-blind peer review, you must anonymize your figures and tables before you submit them too.
+Don’t forget, if the journal uses double-blind peer review, you must anonymize your figures and tables before you submit them.

 How to submit your manuscript in Editorial Manager: a step-by-step guide

-Once you have logged in, click on the “Begin Submission” button to start submitting a new manuscript.
+Once you have logged in, click on “Begin Submission” to submit a new manuscript.

-You will need to complete all the stages to submit your manuscript, however you can move forward and come back to a section if needed.
-Throughout the sections, you will see some fields with a red asterisk (*) indicating that they are required and you must complete them to finish your submission.
+Complete all the stages to submit your manuscript.
+You can move forward and come back to a section if needed.
+Fields with a red asterisk (*) are compulsory, and you must complete them to finish your submission.

-Some journals require you link to an ORCID account to help you link your work to your identity.
-For more information on what ORCID is, visit: https://orcid.org/about.
+Some journals require you to have an ORCiD account to link your work to your identity.
+Read our information on the benefits of registering for an ORCiD account.

-On the “Attach Files” step, you will need to upload the various files of your manuscript outlined above.
-You can either drag and drop them from your computer, straight on to the web page, or click “Browse…”, which takes you to a file browser window where you can select the files you require.
+On the “Attach Files” step, upload the various files of your manuscript outlined above.
+Either drag and drop them from your computer, straight on to the web page, or click “Browse” to go to a file browser window and select the files you require.

 Once you have chosen your files, they will automatically upload.
-There are several drop-down menus that let you specify what kind of file each of your uploads is.
+There are several drop-down menus to specify the type of file each of your uploads is.